 Tips for improving the efficiency of your team’s hierarchy

 You can’t rely on an organizational structure alone to keep your team running smoothly.
-Here are some tips for developing the right agency hierarchy for your needs, then executing it efficiently.
+Here are some tips for developing the right advertising agency hierarchy for your needs, then executing it efficiently.

 Establish employee buy-in